fmarino-ipzs/eid-it-wallet-docs/docs/en/credential-issuance-endpoint.rst

       - **Description**
     * - *400 Bad Request* [REQUIRED]
       - ``invalid_request``
-      - The PID/(Q)EAA Issuer cannot fulfill the request because of missing parameters, invalid parameters or request malformed. (:rfc:`6749#section-5.2`).
+      - The Credential Issuer cannot fulfill the request because of missing parameters, invalid parameters or request malformed. (:rfc:`6749#section-5.2`).
     * - *400 Bad Request* [REQUIRED]
       - ``invalid_grant``
-      - The PID/(Q)EAA Issuer cannot fulfill the request because the provided authorization code or Refresh Token is invalid, expired, revoked, or does not match the redirection URI used in the authorization request, or was issued to another client. (:rfc:`6749#section-5.2`).
+      - The Credential Issuer cannot fulfill the request because the provided authorization code or Refresh Token is invalid, expired, revoked, or does not match the redirection URI used in the authorization request, or was issued to another client. (:rfc:`6749#section-5.2`).
     * - *400 Bad Request* [REQUIRED]
       - ``unsupported_grant_type``
-      - The PID/(Q)EAA Issuer cannot fulfill the request because the authorization grant type is not supported. (:rfc:`6749#section-5.2`).
+      - The Credential Issuer cannot fulfill the request because the authorization grant type is not supported. (:rfc:`6749#section-5.2`).
     * - *400 Bad Request* [REQUIRED]
       - ``invalid_dpop_proof``
-      - The PID/(Q)EAA Issuer cannot fulfill the request because of invalid *DPoP proof*.
+      - The Credential Issuer cannot fulfill the request because of invalid *DPoP proof*.
 Section 5 of [:rfc:`9449`].
     * - *401 Unauthorized* [REQUIRED]
       - ``invalid_client``
-      - The PID/(Q)EAA Issuer cannot fulfill the request because of invalid parameters Client Authentication failed (for example in case of unknown client, no parameters Client Authentication included, or unsupported authentication method). (:rfc:`6749#section-5.2`).
+      - The Credential Issuer cannot fulfill the request because of invalid parameters Client Authentication failed (for example in case of unknown client, no parameters Client Authentication included, or unsupported authentication method). (:rfc:`6749#section-5.2`).
     * - *500 Internal Server Error* [REQUIRED]
       - ``server_error``
-      - The PID/(Q)EAA Issuer encountered an internal problem.
+      - The Credential Issuer encountered an internal problem.
     * - *503 Service Unavailable* [REQUIRED]
       - ``temporarily_unavailable``
-      - The PID/(Q)EAA Issuer is temporary unavailable.
+      - The Credential Issuer is temporary unavailable.
     * - *504 Gateway Timeout* [OPTIONAL]
       - `-`
-      - The PID/(Q)EAA Issuer cannot fulfill the request within the defined time interval.
+      - The Credential Issuer cannot fulfill the request within the defined time interval.

 Access Token
 ^^^^^^^^^^^^